-The majority of resources at Two Rivers are classified as Indicated Mineral Resources, and it is only the areas around the North decline and the Main decline that are classified as Measured Resources due to the more closely spaced drilling in this area.
+The majority of resources at Two Rivers are classified as Indicated Mineral Resources, and it is only the areas around the North and the Main decline that are classified as Measured Resources due to the more closely spaced drilling in this area.
 Measured resources were also defined up to 250 metres beyond current mining faces.
+An inferred block previously defined in the north west corner of Two Rivers was upgraded to Indicated resource category due to re-interpretation of the structural geology.

-A total of 218 surface diamond boreholes had intersected the UG2, of which 35 were drilled by Gold Fields of South Africa and 18 by Assmang.
-This provided a total of 409 individual UG2 reef intersections, with an average spacing grid of 500 metres over the whole property and 250-metre grid spacing over the area planned for the first five years of mining.
-The drill hole spacing in the area of the open pit is 50 metres on dip and 100 metres on strike.
-It was standard for Two Rivers to drill three non-directional deflections off each mother hole.
-An additional 15 new boreholes were drilled in 2008.
+A total of 233 surface diamond boreholes drilled at Two Rivers have intersected the UG2.
+The boreholes have an average spacing grid of 500 metres over the whole property and 250-metre grid spacing in some areas.
+The drill hole spacing in the area of the proposed open pit is 50 metres on dip and 100 metres on strike.

 The holes were halved by diamond saw and the half-core sampled at 20 centimetres.
 Samples were crushed and split and submitted for assaying.
-All samples were assayed by Ni-sulphide collection fire-assay with an ICP-MS finish to determine Pt, Pd, Rh, Ru, iridium (Ir) and Au values.
+All samples were assayed by Ni-sulphide collection fire-assay with an ICP-MS finish to determine Pt, Pd, Rh, Ru, Ir and Au values.
 Base metals (Ni, Cu, Co) were also assayed by aqua regia digestion/OES finish.
 Duplicate samples and check analyses were carried out.
-The earlier Gold Fields and Assmang samples were assayed by Pb-collector fireassay with gravimetric finish.
-In order to combine the data, some of the original core samples were re-assayed by means of Ni-sulphide collection fire-assay and a regression equation was derived at to re-cast the original Pb-collection data as Ni-sulphide assay 'equivalents'.
+The earlier Gold Fields and Assmang samples were assayed by Pb-collector fire-assay with gravimetric finish.
+In order to combine the data, some of the original core samples were re-assayed by means of Ni-sulphide collection fireassay and a regression equation was derived at, to re-cast the original Pb-collection data as Ni-sulphide assay 'equivalents'.
 The Merensky Reef resource is based on a total of 96 surface diamond drill holes.
-The same sampling protocol was used as for the UG2, but assays were carried out by Pb-collection fire-assay with ICP-MS finish for Pt, Pd Rh and Au.
+The same sampling protocol was used as for the UG2, but assays were carried out by Pb-collection fire-assay with ICP-MS finish for Pt, Pd Rh and Au, except for recently drilled boreholes where the Ni-sulphide collection method was used.

-Ordinary Kriging interpolation within Datamine was used to estimate the grade of each 50 x 50 x 1-metre block generated within the geological model.
-The UG2 was wireframed and estimated as two units based on the Pt:Pd ratio as observed in the drill hole database.
+Ordinary Kriging interpolation within Studio 3 was used to estimate the grade of each 50 x 50 x 1-metre block generated within the geological model.
+The UG2 was wireframed and estimated as two units based on the Pt:Pd ratio.
 Sub-cell splitting of blocks was allowed to follow the geological boundaries accurately.
 Relative density was calculated for each sample and determined by Kriging in the resource model.

-Total in-situ resources were reduced by 30 percent to account for geological losses due to potholes, faults, dykes and replacement
+Total in-situ resources were reduced by 30 percent to account for geological losses due to potholes, faults, dykes and replacement pegmatoids.